ipfs/ipfs-docs/docs/concepts/ipns.md

   - [Alternatives to IPNS](#alternatives-to-ipns)
   - [Further Resources](#further-resources)

 ## Mutability in IPFS

-[Content addressing](content-addressing.md) in IPFS is by nature _immutable_: when you add a file to IPFS, it creates a hash from the data contained in it.
+[Content addressing](content-addressing.md) in IPFS is by nature _immutable_: when you add a file to IPFS, it creates a hash from the data, with which the CID is constructed.
 Changing a file changes its hash, and consequently its CID which is used as an address.

 Yet, there are many situations where content-addressed data needs to be regularly updated, for example, when publishing a website that frequently changes.
 It would be impractical to share a new CID every time you update the website.
 With **mutable pointers**, you can share the address of the pointer once, and update the pointer – to the new CID – every time you publish a change.